wp-plugins/upload-url-path-enabler/readme.txt

 == Description ==

 WordPress 3.5 removes the setting fields to change the media upload path and url.
-This plugin enable them again.
+This plugin enables them again.
 Note that as long as your fields are not empty, you can disable this plugin.

 == Installation ==

 1. Extract the plugin folder from the downloaded ZIP file.
-2. Upload the `upload_url_path_enabler` folder to your *wp-content/plugins/* directory.
+1. Upload the `upload_url_path_enabler` folder to your *wp-content/plugins/* directory.
-3. Activate the plugin from the "Plugins" page.
+1. Activate the plugin from the "Plugins" page.

 == Frequently Asked Questions ==